Thimira/encog-node/README.md

 ### Running included examples

+The examples are included in the `examples` folder
-The included XOR example can be simply run by,
+The XOR example can be simply run by,

 ```js
 var ENCOG = require('encog-node');